Project Settings and Configuration

 Fractal comes with a few sensible defaults, but before you can get your project up and running you will generally need to provide some additional configuration information.

-By convention, project configuration and setup information should be kept in file called
+By convention, project configuration and setup information should be kept in a file called

 If you are using the Fractal CLI tool this file will need to exist (and be set up correctly) before you can run commands on your project.